lefranchi/pet-shop-tutorial/README.md

 # pet-shop-tutorial
-Web3 app - Dapp using truffle.
+Developing a Web3 Application using Truffle.